boyanfan/dream-engine/docs/WindowConfiguration.md

 ```

 **Parameters:**
-- filepath: The file path to the configuration file.
+- `filepath`: The file path to the configuration file.

 **Returns:**
 true if the file was successfully loaded and all values were parsed.